ckaye24/internship-journal/README.md

 - I have learned how to reverse changes in Git, use cherry-pick, and perform an interactive rebase.

 ## July 10, 2025 (THURSDAY)
-- I completed Git commands and concepts.
+- I completed learning Git commands and concepts.